Do you know that Agra existed even before the Mahabharata period?

 You can buy it in many flavors, such as Chocolate, Orange, Grape, Gulab Laddu, Doda Barfi, Paan, Saffron, and the classic one.

 Alternatively, you can also go to the “old lanes” of Agra – around Jama Masjid near the Agra Fort station.
 There, you can easily find shops with an in-house process of making.
+Just ask them politely, and they’ll take you to their manufacturing hub.

 The magnificent and grand gate at the entrance of Akbar’s mausoleum in Sikandra will mesmerize you.
 This architecture was the most beautiful thing we’ve seen in Agra.